hemanth22/Resume/docs/index.md

 - Automation of manual tasks / activity with shellscripting and python scripting in PROD and UAT,
 - Scheduling and Co-ordinating OS, MariaDB, Openshift patching activity for production and UAT.

-#### challenges solved

-**Problem Statement**

-For ET2 Forex Application, one of the module called RFQ (Request for Quote) program,
-we perform live verification using __SOAP UI__ and __PostMan__ with XML Rest API,
-but organization discontinued the software for the current project.
-We have to create some tool which can help to perform live verification even through command line or GUI.

-**Solution**

-- Written a python program to execute in commmand line to read XML Rest API
-  call the API and display the output in the command line.

 ##### **Certifications**

 ![CKA](https://raw.githubusercontent.com/hemanth22/Images/master/cka-certified-kubernetes-administrator.png)